billygphillips/cefr-graded-reader/README.md

 >
 > "Don't keep anything," Ray said again.
 His voice was flat and clear.

 *Classifier: A2 at 43% confidence (B1 at 34%).
 Short declarative sentences, past simple throughout, concrete physical actions, dialogue with micro-conflict.
-The classifier's low confidence reflects domain mismatch, not quality issues --- the prose uses only A2 grammar and vocabulary.*
+This episode is solidly A2.
+Other episodes in the series were classified as B1 --- on review, those sit closer to the A2/B1 border, tending toward low B1.*

 ### B2 --- Episode 1 (excerpt)